JakeWesta/microgrow/README.md

 1. Ensure the required software is installed and install the necessary dependencies
 2. Launch the mobile application:
    - Open VS Code and clone the repository
+   - If prompted on VS Code, install the Flutter SDK and add to path if missing.
+   - Install Flutter and Dart VS Code exstentions
    - Navigate to the app directory with `cd microgrow/app`
    - Fetch packages with `flutter pub get`
    - Connect to a 2.4 GHz WiFi network, such as a mobile hotspot
-   - Start the application with `flutter run` and specify the launch platform
+   - Start the application with `flutter run -d windows`
 3. Flash the ESP32 firmware:
    - Open `main.ino` from the `ESP32 Firmware` directory in the Arduino IDE
    - Connect the ESP32 to a USB port on your computer